 The good news is that research shows that older adults can proactively prevent falls and their dangerous consequences with the help of a physical therapist.

 A systematic review of randomized controlled trials ("The effectiveness of physical therapist-administered group-based exercise on fall prevention: a systematic review of randomized controlled trials” – October-December 2013) demonstrated that group-based exercises led by a physical therapist are effective for decreasing fall frequency, increasing balance, and improving quality of life.
 The results also suggested the group-based exercises promoted greater patient satisfaction and exercise adherence.
-Additionally, physical therapists can evaluate a person’s fall risk and create an individualized plan to improve your balance and strength.
+Additionally, physical therapists can evaluate a person’s fall risk and create a personalized plan to improve your balance and strength.

 Access additional Did You Know pages.